clhenrick/portfolio/_posts/blog/2016-12-12-d3-v4-general-update-pattern-punchcard-chart.md

 Note that `dispatch` and `firstSiteName` will be our only "global" variables, the rest of our code will be scoped within callback functions of `dispatch.on()` and `dispatch.call()`.

 Now, let's rewrite our `d3.csv` code block with just the code we need to structure our data.
 At the end we'll emit, or call, our two events, "load" and "statechange".
+The first event will be used to set up our dropdown and chart while the second will trigger the dropdown to be set and chart to update.

 {% highlight javascript %}
 // load our data!
 When done call our dispatch events with corresponding data d3.csv('barleyfull.csv', function(err, data) {
   if (err) { throw error; }

-  data.forEach(function(d) {
+  // coerce values for yield and year to be numeric data.forEach(function(d) {
     d.yield = +d.yield;
     d.year = +d.year;
   });

-  var nested = d3.nest()
+  // nest our data on `site` and then on `gen` var nested = d3.nest()
     .key(function(d) { return d.site; })
     .key(function(d) { return d.gen; })
     .entries(data);

-  // construct a new d3 map, not as in geographic map, but more like a "hash" var map = d3.map(nested, function(d) { return d.key; });
+  // construct a new d3 map, not as in geographic map,
+  // but more like a "hash"
+  var map = d3.map(nested, function(d) { return d.key; });

   // call our dispatch events with `this` context, and corresponding data